esheldon/ngmix/README.md

 ngmix
 =====

-Gaussian mixtures implemented with python and numba
+Gaussian mixture for 2d images implemented with python and numba

 examples
 --------